KasparEtter/ef1p/internet/index.md

 Transmission Control Protocol (TCP)
 </summary>

-The problem with packet-switched networks such as the Internet is that packets can get lost, arrive out of order and with an arbitrary delay.
+The problem with packet-switched networks, such as the Internet, is that packets can get lost, arrive out of order and with an arbitrary delay.
 However, it is desirable for many applications that what the receiver receives is exactly what the sender sent.